ganukeperera/Pixxy/README.md

 ## General Information
-- This app has been developed to demonstrate the skills of architecting a production-ready iOS app by considering all posible aspect of iOS app development life cycle.
+- This app has been developed to demonstrate the skills of architecting a production-ready app by considering all possible aspect of the iOS app development life cycle.
 - I assumed it as a live application that needs to be developed and put into production within a short period.
 So all my Architectural decisions and other designs are based on that assumption.
-- I had to take certain assumption while desinging this app as the requirement was given in very highlevel.
-All my architectural decisions and assumptions are listed below.
+- All my architectural decisions and assumptions are listed below.

 ## Technologies Used